electricimp/AWSSQS/README.md

 ```

 **Note: [AWSRequestV4](https://github.com/electricimp/AWSRequestV4/)
-must be included to make the AWSSQS library work.**
+must be included before the AWSSQS library to make it work.**

 ## Class Usage